Diocese of Iglesias: Iglesias

-The cathedral of Iglesias (then Villa di Chiesa) was erected by the Pisans in 1285, but has been restored in later times.
+The cathedral of Iglesias (in the town then called "Villa Ecclesias or "Villa di Chiesa"), dedicated to Santa Chiara, was erected by the Pisans in 1285, though it has been restored in later times.
+The cathedral was staffed and administered by a corporation called the Chapter, which was composed of two dignities (the Archpriest and the Archdeacon) and sixteen canons.
+One of the canons was the Theologus, another the Penitentiarius, and a third the Parocco (parish priest of the cathedral).
 The previous cathedral located in Tratalias was built in a Pisan Romanesque style between 1213 and 1282.